Choose another writer in this calendar:

 Joyce Carol Oates was born in 1938 in Millersport, N.Y, into a bluecollar Catholic family.
 Her father, Frederic James Oates, was a tool-and-die designer at the Harrison Radiator Company.
 Erie County, where Oates grew up at her grandparents' farm, became later the fictitious 'Eden County', the scene of many of her novels.
 Both of her parents, Fredric and Carolina, were devoted readers.
 From first through fifth grades, she attended the same single-room schoolhouse her mother had attended twenty years before.

 When Oates was fourteen she was given a typewriter by her grandmother.
 At the age of fifteen, she submitted her first novel to a publisher.
 It was rejected as too depressing for young readers.
 After attending junior and senior high school in Lockport, N.Y., Oates studied English at Syracuse University from 1956 to 1961.
 During this period, she wrote a novel each term.
 In 1961 she received her M.A. from the University of Wisconsin.
 In the same year she married Raymond J. Smith, a fellow English student, and moved with him to Beaumont, Texas, where he had a teaching post.
-He died of pneumonia in 2008.
+He died of pneumonia in 2008; it took over two years before she was able to channel her energy into writing.
 Her grief and loneliness Oates described in A Widow's Story (2011).
 "When you are not alone, you are shielded.
 You are shielded from the stark implacable unspeakable indescribable terror or aloneness.
 You are shielded from the knowledge of your own insignificance, your trash-soul."
-In 2009 Oates married Professor Charles Gross.
+In 2009 Oates married Professor Charles Gross; he died in April 2019.

 Between 1962 and 1967 Oates worked as a professor of English at the University of Detroit, the setting for several of her works.
 She taught then English at the University of Windsor in Ontario, Canada, where she founded with her husband the Ontario Review in 1974.